isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-ex-dim/c-types-ex-dim/c-simple-dim.md

 ---
 description: A simple dimension has a one-to-many relationship with its parent countable dimension.
-seo-description: A simple dimension has a one-to-many relationship with its parent countable dimension.
-seo-title: Simple Dimensions
 solution: Analytics
 title: Simple Dimensions
 topic: Data workbench